From Europe to the Americas, and Africa to Asia, the biggest football stadiums in the world vary in design and capacity.

 More than £5 billion in construction costs

-When you adjust the listed prices for inflation, our list of the top 15 biggest football stadiums in the world would result in a rather head-spinning price tag of £5 billion plus, perhaps more.
+When you adjust the listed prices for inflation, our list of the top 20 biggest football stadiums in the world will result in a rather head-spinning price tag of £5 billion plus, perhaps more.
 While the costs alone are staggering, imagine the man-hours needed to build such stadiums, too.

 Capacities used to be much larger

-This is something that our younger readers won’t be overly familiar with.
-Believe it or not, the biggest football stadiums in the world used to host many more spectators than they do now, as safety measures were brought in to restrict standing viewing following several disasters.
-Quite a few of them had capacities greater than 100,000 before these changes were brought in.
+Our younger readers won’t be overly familiar with this.
+Believe it or not, the biggest football stadiums in the world used to host many more spectators than they do now, as safety measures were introduced to restrict standing viewing following several disasters.
+Quite a few of them had capacities greater than 100,000 before these changes were introduced.

 Wembley is best if you need a bathroom